annie2010/labs_int/picker_svc/README.md

     service API
 15. Now the surprise!
     Compare the size of this new image you've just build vs the old image?
+16. BONUS!
+Publish your Picker Servie Docker image
+    1. Publish your image on a public registry (DockerHub, Quay,...)
+    2. Share your image url with your classmates so they can check out your work!

 ## Installation